-On the other hand, changing your web hosting provider can be complicated, and it’s easy to lose critical data if you don’t take steps to protect your files.
+Changing your web hosting provider can be complicated, and it’s easy to lose critical data if you don’t take steps to protect your files.
 Fortunately, anyone can switch web hosting providers regardless of their technical knowledge.
-While you can migrate your site to the new provider on your own, less tech-savvy users can take advantage of free migration services from some of the best web hosting providers.
+While you can migrate your site to the new provider on your own, less tech-savvy users can take advantage of free migration services from some of the other hosts.

 In this article, we’ll walk you through the steps involved in migrating between web hosting providers.
 Whether you’re planning to migrate manually or use a migration service, we’ll provide all the information you need to achieve a quick and seamless transition.